I3ck/cppAutoSolve/README.md

 #cppAutoSolve
-A header-only, templated C++ library which allows the automatical solving of function-parameter systems.
+A header-only, templated C++ library which allows the automatic solving of function-parameter systems.
 This enables you to define and solve any system of equations, linear or not.